Spotify Playlist Promotion - Editorial Playlists

+Working with Spotify Playlist Promotion, it should always be your goal to get into well-known and successful Playlists.
 As an artist, you can pitch your track into an editorial playlist at each release (at least two to three weeks before the release) and receive a placement if necessary.
-Editorial Playlist mean the in-house playlists of Spotify like “Rap Caviar”, “Dance Party”, “Young, Wild & Free” or “Today’s Top Hits”.
+Editorial Playlist means the in-house playlists of Spotify like “Rap Caviar”, “Dance Party”, “Young, Wild & Free” or “Today’s Top Hits”.
 Some providers, such as Spinnup, Recordjet or Igroove offer a pitching service into these playlists.
-But you can also try it yourself via Spotify for Artists website.
-Please make sure that your song is described as accurately as possible and that the relatively long processing time of this service is considered.
+But you can also try it yourself via the Spotify for Artists website.
+Please ensure that your song is described as accurately as possible and that the relatively long processing time of this service is considered.

-Album or single?
+Album or Single?

 In the first place, we would like to advise every newcomer, especially at the beginning of their career, not to release albums on Spotify, but rather several singles over a long period of time.
 An album can be compared with a big bang, the effect of which quickly fizzles out.
 For example, if you release one track a month, you will draw attention to yourself, your latest music, and your back catalog 12 times a year.
-You reach a peak more often then when you release a single album.
+You reach a peak more often than when you release a single album.

-The algorithm, your friend and helper
+The Algorithm, your Friend and Helper

 Spotify has a variety of playlists based on algorithms like “Discover Weekly” or “Your Mix of the Week”.
 Also, by continuously releasing songs and increasing the activity on your Spotify profile, you increase your chances of getting your music into one of these playlists.
 Spotify’s algorithm analyses the listening habits of its users and provides suggestions in these playlists according to their individual taste.
-In this case you don’t have to pitch your song anywhere, just provide output and high activity on your profile.
+In this case, you don’t have to pitch your song anywhere, just provide output and high activity on your profile.

 There are several ways to independently promote your music on Spotify instead of using services for playlist promotion.
 For example, you can search for playlists your tracks would fit, find the curators, and contact them.
 This way requires your own initiative and therefore takes a lot of time.
 Please be careful not to send long texts to the curators.
 Even if they are passionate readers, most of them simply won’t have the time to read every text in full length.
 We also want to make sure that your song is rated and not your message!

-Playlist Pitching Service
+Spotify Playlist Promotion Service

 You have the possibility to book a playlist pitching service, spend a little money and save a lot of time and energy.
 But be careful!
 You can find a lot of dubious services / providers, who work cheaply, but inorganically (with bots and faked streams) to promote your new music.
-We know that streams in the millions can make a very good impression on potential listeners and the curators at first glance, but this is only illusion and honesty lasts the longest.
+We know that streams in the millions can make a very good impression at first glance, but this is only an illusion and honesty lasts the longest.

-First you create your song.
+First, you create your song.
 It should meet the current quality standards and, in today’s streaming age, shouldn’t be too long.
 Compared to the past, listeners have a shorter concentration span and therefore tend to get bored quickly.
 In the same way, you should make sure that you don’t use intros that last for minutes.
-It is best to start right away, so that the listener can judge whether he likes the song or not in the first 5 seconds.
+It is best to start right away so that the listener can judge whether he likes the song or not in the first 5 seconds.

 As soon as you have finished your song, you can submit it to us via the contact form on our homepage.
 Usually, you will receive an answer within 24 hours on workdays and try to help you immediately.
 We answer every single request as fast as we can.